 Dismissal or Suspension

-You will have 15 days from the day you receive a letter stating you are dismissed or suspended to transfer to another academic institution or to pack your belongings to return home.
-Graduate students who can no longer continue in their program because of a low grade-point average can apply for admission into another graduate program at IUP.
-Students who are dismissed or suspended because of judicial proceedings need to consult with the IUP Office of Student Conduct and the international student advisor.
+Please discuss academic dismissals or suspensions with an immigration advisor.
+Students have 15 days from the date a final decision is made to to transfer to another academic institution or to pack their belongings to return home.
+Students who are dismissed or suspended because of judicial proceedings need to consult with the IUP Office of Student Support and Community Standards and the international student advisor.

-Students who are absent for more than one semester need to check both immigration and academic status before returning to the U.S. Please see the International Student Readmission to IUP Form.
+Students who are absent for more than one semester need to check both immigration and academic status before returning to the US.
+Undergraduate students should refer to IUP’s Reenrollment Procedures; graduate students should contact their graduate coordinator about returning to IUP and then contact email@example.com to receive updated immigration forms to return to the US.

 IUP policies will affect your immigration status.
 Please be familiar with policies that could affect your academic standing.
 See the undergraduate catalog and graduate catalog for policy information.